 - to tension build up on your calf, thigh and hip muscles

 - inadequate leg lymph drainage.

-Your calf, thigh and hip muscle fibres can go into a spasm either due to inactivity (e.g. sitting down all day) or due to continuous, static contraction (e.g. standing up all day).
+Your lower leg, thigh and hip muscle fibres can go into a spasm either due to inactivity (e.g. sitting down all day) or due to continuous, static contraction (e.g. standing up all day).
 The other two causes of heavy, tired, swollen legs, i.e. lymphatic and vein dysfunction, are caused by several factors, the most important of which are described below.

-15 physiological reasons to develop fluid retention
+15 physiological reasons to develop water retention

 There are several factors that cause water retention, the most important of which being:

 - Vein wall / lymphatic vessel wall weakness and fragility: veins walls are partially damaged, and herniate or leak blood into the tissues

 - Poor muscle tone of the vein walls: veins walls cannot effectively pump blood upwards